milos85vasic/Docker-Examples/Swarms/README.md

+# Simple Docker workflow

+TBD.

+# Create image

+TBD.

-# How to initialize swarm and preprare it for remote deployment
+# Initialize swarm and prepare it for remote deployment

 On remote host: